Dreaming381/Latios-Framework-Documentation/Core/Customizing the Bootstraps.md

     whose namespace contains the passed-in string
     -   This is especially useful for third-party systems
 -   `InjectSystem()` - injects a single system
+-   `InjectSystems()` – injects multiple systems, creating them in the order specified in the list

 ## Customizing the PlayerLoop